 It is perhaps best to show by example what a national climate monitoring product is.
 Examples might include annual and decadal mean temperature from Australia, annual precipitation from the UK or a composite extremes index from the US.
 These are relatively complex creations, but a national climate monitoring product might be as simple as the maximum temperature recorded in the country during the year, or month, or the onset date of the seasonal rains at a particular location.
 Derived products are also possible based on these products such as temperature rankings e.g. in Australia, 2005 was the warmest year on record.

-Terms of Reference
+Terms of Reference of the ET-NCMP

-Lists of National Climate Monitoring Products
+Lists of extant National Climate Monitoring Products

 Page maintained by John Kennedy